This healthy chickpea brownie recipe is the fudgiest healthy brownie recipe ever!

 - Spread the brownie batter evenly onto the prepared baking dish and sprinkle the extra 3 tablespoons of chocolate chips on top.

-- Bake 20 - 30 minutes or until the top is set, crusty and crackle.
-Note that depending on the size of your pan, it can take less or more time to bake - it will cook faster in a wider pan.
+- Bake 20 – 30 minutes or until the top is set, crusty, and crackles.
+Note that depending on the size of your pan, it can take less or more time to bake – it will cook faster in a wider pan.

 - Cool 10 minutes in the pan to firm up the brownies.
 Don't skip this step.
 The brownies are super soft and fudgy, so they would break if removed too early from the pan.
 Then gently loosen the sides with a knife and lift the pieces of parchment paper hanging on the sides of the pan to easily release the brownie from the pan and transfer it onto a cooling rack.

-- These brownies are soft and fragile at first, they get all their texture after cooling down.
-If you feel they are too soft or moist to be removed from the pan, wait 10 more minutes before transferring them onto the cooling rack.
+- These brownies are soft and fragile at first.
+They get all their texture after cooling down.
+If you feel they are too soft or moist to be removed from the pan, wait for 10 more minutes before transferring them onto the cooling rack.

 - Cool for at least 1 hour before slicing into 12 squares, or they can be fragile.
 After 1 hour, you can pop the brownies in the fridge for 1 hour.
 It will add an extra fudgy texture and make it easier to slice.

 - Store up to 5 days in the fridge in an airtight container or freeze and thaw at room temperature the day before.